ISRAELI STRIKES on IRAN

 -

-The War on Gaza
+- The War on Gaza

 Please share this resource via Twitter, Bluesky, Facebook, Instagram, and LinkedIn!

-The aim of the airstrikes was to target Iranian nuclear facilities, military leadership, Iran's ballistic missile program, and Iran's leading nuclear scientists.
+The aim of the airstrikes was to target Iranian civilian nuclear facilities, military leadership, Iran's ballistic missile program, and Iran's leading nuclear scientists.
 Several residential areas were hit.

-Israel used 200 fighter jets in the initial attack of around 100 targets.
+Israel used 200 fighter jets in the initial attack on around 100 targets.
 Natanz nuclear facility, one of Iran's key sites for uranium enrichment, was a key target.
 Other targeted cities were Tehran, Isfahan, Arak, Tabriz, and Kermanshah.

 Iranian authorities have so far not detected any increased radiation levels at the nuclear enrichment site.